hackclub/hackclub/workshops/hack_club_badge_generator/README.md

 We have the badge with the image pasted in the white box.
 Now we need to add your name and the name of your hack club.

-Let us create a label for your name first and paste it first
+Let us create a label for your name first and paste it.

 ```python
 def generate_badge():
     hacker_img = Image.open('image.jpeg')